 - We may disclose your personal data to processors and authorised external suppliers who process the data on our behalf in accordance with applicable legislation.
 Their processing of the data is restricted by contracts.

 - Personal data may be disclosed to companies that carry out services such as customer satisfaction surveys and analysis of the results on our behalf in compliance with applicable legislation.

 - We process personal data primarily within the European Union or the European Economic Area.

-- For purposes such as e-mail communications and managing an e-mailing list, we may use a service outside of the EU/EEA that is committed to complying with the Privacy Shield principles approved by the United States and the European Union with which an adequate level of privacy protection can be guaranteed.
+- For purposes such as e-mail communications and managing an e-mailing list, we may use a service outside of the EU/EEA that is committed to complying with EU Standard Contractual Clauses (SCCs) with which an adequate level of privacy protection can be guaranteed..

 - We may disclose information in the event that doing so is necessary to comply with requests based on legislation, to prevent fraud, in connection with mergers or corporate acquisitions or to protect our interests.

 - Sensitive data concerning users is not saved.